How to Add Watermark in Java Using GroupDocs.Watermark

 Practical Applications

-Consider integrating this feature into systems that handle document creation and management, like ERP or CRM platforms.
+Consider integrating this feature into systems that handle document creation and management, such as ERP or CRM platforms.

 Performance Considerations